 How to Decide When to Replace an Injection Molding Machine?

-Replacement decisions should be based on a cost-benefit analysis7, machine performance metrics, and future production requirements, with expert consultation recommended for tailored advice.
+Replacement decisions should be based on cost-benefit analysis, machine performance metrics, and future production requirements, with expert consultation recommended for tailored advice.
+For sourcing new equipment, see our injection molding supplier sourcing guide.

 Steps in the Decision-Making Process